vzcaffaro/programming-languages-2020/README.md

 - program verification and Hoare logic
 - structural induction, universal algebra, and category theory

-On the way, students will encounter different programming languages such as Dafny and Haskell, theorem provers such as Isabelle, dependently typed programming languages such as Idris as well as programming concepts such as algebraic data types, recursion, variable binding, polymorphism, and more.
+On the way, students will encounter different programming languages such as Dafny and Haskell and Lisp (Scheme), theorem provers such as Isabelle, dependently typed programming languages such as Idris as well as programming concepts such as algebraic data types, recursion, variable binding, polymorphism, and more.

 During the course we will pay special attention to compositionality.
-In software engineering we see compositionality in the division between syntax and semantics, or, parsing and interpretation.
-The programming technique of recursion over abstract syntax tree is another incarnation.
-In program verification, we will separate termination from partial correctness.
+For example, from a software engineering point of view, we see compositionality in the division between syntax and semantics, or, parsing and interpretation; the programming technique of recursion over abstract syntax trees is another incarnation; in program verification, we will separate termination from partial correctness, which will allow us to give a compositional calculus for program verification known as Hoare logic.

 Assessment is divided accordingly in programming assignments, presentations, and written examinations, currently planned as follows.